Nesvilab/FragPipe/docs/tutorial_two_pass_search.md

 1. performs mass calibration in the first search, and then generates sub mzML files using the calibrated spectra
 2. writes the Percolator models (`*_percolator.weights` files) to the result directory after the first search.
 These models will be used in the second search.

+##### _An alternaive approach to analyze novel/variant peptides_
+FragPipe can also perform group FDR estimation for the peptides with different levels of evidences.
+Please check [Perform group FDR estimation for different identification groups](https://fragpipe.nesvilab.org/docs/tutorial_group_fdr.html) for details.

-The two-pass search approach supports the `Default`, `LFQ-MBR`, and TMT-related workflows.
+### The two-pass search approach supports the `Default`, `LFQ-MBR`, and TMT-related workflows.

 ### Perform two-pass search for the label-free quantification data
 1. Load the `LFQ-MBR` workflow in the `Workflow` tab